The First Book of Samuel

 following God's plans, our Lord still, knowing their character and

 yet loving them deeply, stepped in to assist them.
 God told Samuel:

 To-morrow about this time I will send thee a man out of the land of

 Benjamin, and thou shalt anoint him to be captain over my people

 Israel, that he may save my people out of the hand of the

-Philistines: for I have looked upon my people, because their cry is come unto me.
-But God gives everyone freedom of choice, and as with
+Philistines: for I have looked upon my people, because their cry is

+chosen by God.
+But, God gives everyone freedom of choice, and as with

 every human being that ever lived, the decisions a person makes,

 whether chosen by God or not, are not always the choices God wants.